-Prince Andrew Questioned About Friendship With Epstein, Says He 'Let The Side Down'
+Prince Andrew Admits Visiting With Sex Offender Epstein Was 'The Wrong Thing To Do'

 The Duke of York, who is the third child of Queen Elizabeth II and eighth in line to the throne, has faced intense scrutiny for his connection to the disgraced New York financier.

-In August, the British tabloid The Daily Mail released 2010 footage in which a man they identify as Prince Andrew is seen at Epstein's Manhattan mansion.
+In August, the British tabloid The Daily Mail released 2010 footage in which a man it identifies as Prince Andrew is seen at Epstein's Manhattan mansion.
 At the time, Epstein had already been convicted for soliciting a minor for prostitution.

 "The problem was the fact that once he had been convicted, I stayed with him," Andrew told the BBC in an interview that was scheduled to air on Saturday.
 "And that's the bit that as it were that I kick myself for on a daily basis, because it was not something that was becoming of a member of the Royal family and we try and uphold the highest standards and practices and I let the side down, simple as that."

-Answering questions from the BBC Newsnight's Emily Maitlis, Andrew said "it was a convenient place to stay," acknowledging in hindsight it was "the wrong thing to do."
+Answering questions from the BBC Newsnight's Emily Maitlis, Andrew said, "It was a convenient place to stay," acknowledging in hindsight that it was "the wrong thing to do."

 "But at the time, I felt like it was the honorable and right thing to do," Andrew added.
-"And I admit fully that my judgment was probably colored by my tendency to be too honorable but that's just the way it is."
+"And I admit fully that my judgment was probably colored by my tendency to be too honorable, but that's just the way it is."

 Maitlis tweeted that it was a "No holds barred interview" and that no questions were vetted with the prince.

-The interview was negotiated for many months and had to get approval from the Queen, the BBC reports.
+The interview was negotiated for many months and had to get approval from the queen, the BBC reports.

 Saturday 9pm.
 BBC2.
 No holds barred interview - no questions vetted- with Prince Andrew. https://t.co/erRkhJ1hTd— emily m (@maitlis) November 15, 2019